Faculty & Guest Artists

 Lindsay began yoga as means to enhance her flexibility and focus in athletics, and now continues yoga as a way of living and as a vehicle to empower others.
 The vitality and focus she felt after each class continued to bring Lindsay back to the mat.
 After several months of a consistent yoga practice several times a week, Lindsay's love for yoga became a passion.
 It was her strong desire to share this practice with the world that was the driving force behind her choice to begin teaching yoga.
 Lindsay is known for an inspirational style of teaching that seamlessly combines an energetic challenge with an easy, humorous and personable delivery.
 With her motivational way of teaching, you will leave each class feeling invigorated, empowered and free from within.
 At the same time her effective hands-on assists and alignment techniques bring new education and awareness to your evolving practice.
 With a vast teaching background, Lindsay is passionate about teaching two different styles of yoga: Power and Restorative.
 The Power Yoga classes are a dynamic flowing form of yoga linking your breath with movement, a cleansing sweat, and creating transform from within.You will be guided to the edge of your limits, and explore what is past them.
 The Restorative classes focus on deep stretching, breathing, and focus in order to bring healing through recovery and renewal.
 In each class she encourages everyone to be curious about their own capacity for optimal health and access their true greatness.

-Andrew Broadwater (Composer)
+Andrew Broadwater (Composer in Residence)

 A native of Maryland, Andrew Broadwater began piano lessons at the age of six and by the time he was twelve was actively playing five instruments and composing.
 Before finishing high school, Broadwater would go on to win numerous awards and honors including the Baltimore Choral Arts Society Student Composer Award, recognition as an Emerging Composer from the New York Arts Ensemble, and winning the Cincinnati Conservatory Accent contest for which his music was performed throughout Europe.
 Mr. Broadwater attended the Peabody Conservatory, receiving bachelor degrees in viola and recorder performance while also studying composition.
 Throughout his time at Peabody he toured with various early music groups.
 The Indianapolis Gazette described his playing as having “greatly impressed” and Reine-Marie Verhagen hailed him a “true virtuoso.”
 Broadwater’s first attempt at scoring for film earned him a top place in the international Indie Gathering contest.
 From there he would go on to enroll at New York University, earning his Masters degree in Film Scoring.
 Broadwater’s music has since been used in film, television, radio, websites, albums, concerts, recitals, and weddings.
 Recent projects include two albums of Broadwater’s own production, Let It Ring and Heartstrings.
 Broadwater is an active player of the steel pan, participating in both the New York and Trinidad panorama competitions.
 The steel pan has provided Mr. Broadwater the experience of performing with several illustrious musicians including Ken “Professor” Philmore, Ray Holman, and Yo-Yo Ma.
 Mr. Broadwater has been on the music faculty at Lancaster Bible College and is currently faculty at Community College of Baltimore County.
 He also has maintained a studio of private students for over 10 years, teaching violin, viola, piano, bass guitar, steel pan, hammered dulcimer, and composition.
 He is currently an instructor at the Maryland Music Academy.